evilcloud/The_Ramayana/README.md

 ![](media/banner_moshed.jpg)

 ## रामायणम्
-The Ramayana is one of the three (if we consider Bhagavat Gita as an independent entity, rather than a part of Upanishads) epics from ancient India.
+The Ramayana is one of the three (if we consider Bhagavat Gita as an independent entity, rather than a part of Mahabharatha) epics from ancient India.
 The authorship of the work is attributed to Valmiki, though it is most certainly a body of work of several people.

 ## What is this then:
 This is a graph with the full consideration of every mentioned character, location and event in the Ramayana.
 The source is represented in a set of commands in [Cypher](https://www.opencypher.org/) and is split by chapters in the book.